 The MTBTT will also generate detailed project proposals, in consultation with the community where necessary to ensure the best fit between Land Managers expectations and the broader community.

 The MTBTT complements the work the Nelson Tasman Cycle Trails Trust is currently doing with the development of the Great Taste Trail, filling a large void in the off-road trails space currently only loosely held and networked together.

 The MTBTT's practical design and delivery of any trail resource is based on International Mountainbike Association (IMBA) trail design and build philosophy, ensuring sustainability in build, low long term maintenance load, safety, efficiency, harmony, playfulness and an all round great user experience.
 Compliance with the soon to be issued Standards NZ Handbook 8630 will also be assured.

 The MTBTT does stress however, that organisations such as the Nelson MTB Club, Kaiteriteri MTB Park, Golden Bay MTB Club and MTB Marlborough will have areas they may be able to adequately continue managing hands-on.

-- The Nelson MTB Club currently manages the Hira Forest network of trails, and has recently taken on management of the Codgers MTB Park - the MTBTT may be able to support the club in those roles.
+- The Nelson MTB Club currently manages the Hira Forest network of trails, and has recently taken on management of the Codgers MTB Park.

 - Kaiteriteri MTB Park is set-up in such a way that it is a self-managing and well-supported entity in its own right, and the MTBTT may be able to support that operation in some way to enhance it.